SINGLE SPORT VERSUS MULTI SPORT

-The topic of single sport specialization and multi-sport participation at the youth level is always a hot topic among parents and coaches.
+The topic of single sport specialization and multi-sport participation at the youth level is always a hot topic amongst parents and coaches.
 We are currently in an era where early sport specialization is the expected norm.
 Travel teams, select teams, and/or competitive club programs (of all sports) are promising youth athletes that early sport specialization will make them a better player, increase their chances of being noticed by a college coach or professional scout, and/or provide the tools and resources necessary for athletes to one day become a professional athlete.
 Parents whose children are on these teams will recruit as well by telling prospective parents that early sport specialization will increase their child’s chances of one day making the varsity team for their local high school and to receive an athletic scholarship to a Division-I college/university.

 A few surprises in the data behind single-sport and multisport athletes is a USA Today article written by Jaimie Duffek.
 Duffek cites that athletes tend to specialize in a sport on average at age 12.
 She then states the following as reasons why early sports specialization can benefit young athletes (Duffek, 2017):